jonsuh/jonsuh.com/_posts/2015-01-16-mujjo-leather-wallet-case-iphone-6.md

 !["Packaging of the Mujjo Leather Wallet Case"](https://farm8.staticflickr.com/7525/16268858466_077ae940c3_c.jpg)

 The case is slim and light, so it won’t add much bulk to your phone.
-The iPhone 6/6+ is notoriously slippery, but the leather provides a nice, secure grip when its in your hand.
+The iPhone 6/6+ is notoriously slippery, but the leather provides a nice, secure grip when it’s in your hand.

 !["Stitching and Mujjo mark"](https://farm8.staticflickr.com/7475/16293940582_3bebd67df7_c.jpg)